Moneybagg Yo: Relationships

-Megan Thee Stallion and Moneybagg Yo were dating after collaborating on two songs.
-In a January 2020 interview, Moneybagg Yo confirmed that the two had a relationship but that they eventually broke up and remained "cool" with each other.
-However, it was reported that their strong personalities often caused conflicts between them.
-However, fans speculated that Megan Thee Stallion had dissed Moneybagg Yo In her 2020 single "B.I.T.C.H.", with lyrics that seemed to reference cheating rumors.
+Megan Thee Stallion and Moneybagg Yo were dating after collaborating on music.
+In a January 2020 interview, Moneybagg Yo confirmed that the two had a relationship but that they eventually broke up.
+However, fans speculated that Megan Thee Stallion had dissed Moneybagg Yo in her 2020 single "B.I.T.C.H.", with lyrics that seemed to reference cheating rumors.
+After his short dating experience with Megan Thee Stallion, it was evident that he'd been back in union with Alexisua Richardson, who is known as "The Real Poison Ivy" and the mother of his children.

-Despite this, the two are said to be on civil terms and have moved on to other relationships, with Megan Thee Stallion rumoured to be dating music artist, Pardison Fontaine.
+The year 2023 led to another reuniting and breakup between Moneybagg Yo and Juicy, and again during June 2023, Moneybagg Yo released a single about his infidelity to Poison Ivy titled "F My BM."
+Despite this, the two have partnered on a restaurant together in April 2023.

+Moneybagg Yo has been in an on and off relationship with influencer Ari Fletcher since 2019.

 Religion

-In 2018, Moneybagg Yo converted to Islam, taking his Shahada from rapper, Kevin Gates.
-He prays five times a day with his $8,000 prayer mat and fasts during Ramadan.
+In 2018, Moneybagg Yo converted to Islam, taking his Shahada from rapper Kevin Gates.
+He prays five times a day and fasts during Ramadan.
 Moneybagg Yo described Islam as what made him quit drinking lean, stating in an interview that, "I'm Muslim so I'm disciplined...
 I'm strong-minded."